 The Vice-Chancellor (rektor) leads the activities of the University and is its top representative.
 The Vice-Chancellor is appointed for a term of six years by the Government, on the recommendation of the University Board.
 The University’s management team comprises the Vice-Chancellor, Deputy Vice-Chancellor, Pro Vice-Chancellors, Head of Administration and President and Vice-President of Lund University Students’ Unions.

 The last day of April (Siste april) is the major celebration of spring in Lund (and Uppsala).
 In the rest of Sweden it is better known as Walpurgis Night (Valborgsmässoafton).
 For Lund students, the day often starts with a champagne breakfast and continues with competitions and games at the nations.
 Many students gather in Stadsparken in Lund for a picnic and all-day party.
 The following day, May Day, the celebrations continue with, among other things, a performance by the Lund University Male Voice Choir on the steps of Universitetshuset.

 A student account is used to access many of the University's electronic services.
-Using the login details that you receive when you are registered as a student, you can log into the Student Portal and check your emails, results, etc. (before 2015, the student accounts were referred to as StiL accounts).
+Using the login details that you receive when you are registered as a student, you can for example log in to your email account, view your study results in Ladok via the Student Portal, etc.

 Exams (tentamen) are the written or oral tests that students take at the end of a course or course component.
 If you fail an exam, you can re-sit it later.